Fang Xiaoru: Death

 There are several different accounts of Fang's death.
 The official History of Ming, compiled by Qing-era scholars, records that the Yongle Emperor summoned Fang Xiaoru, and demanded Fang write an inaugural address that would compare his usurpation of the throne with the regency of the Duke of Zhou during the reign of his nephew King Cheng of Zhou in ancient China.
 Fang asked, "Then where is King Cheng?"
 Zhu replied, "He was killed by his own fire."
 Fang continued to press the issue, asking Zhu, "Why not enthrone King Cheng's son?"
 Zhu answered, "The country requires a mature ruler."
 Fang again asked, "What about the Emperor's brother?"
 Zhu answered: "That is my family matter.
 The address must be written by you."
 Fang threw his pen on the ground and refused to write the address.
 He was executed by lingchi (磔), and several of his family members lost their lives.
+Qing dynasty and modern historians generally consider this story as a political myth arose during the late Ming dynasty.

 Another account, found in the 17th century text, Annals of Ming History, records a similar exchange, but adds that Fang was threatened with the extermination of nine kinships.
 Fang then responded: "I would be fine with ten!"
 Thus, along with his extended family, many of his students and peers were arrested and executed as the "10th kinship".
 Altogether, 873 people are said to have been executed.

-The 19th century text, Comprehensive History of Ming, records an additional exchange: After the Emperor insisted on having Fang write an address, Fang picked up his pen and wrote on a paper the words "燕賊篡位" ("The Bandit of Yan usurped the throne.").
+The 19th-century text, Comprehensive History of Ming, records an additional exchange: After the Emperor insisted on having Fang write an address, Fang picked up his pen and wrote on a paper the words "燕賊篡位" ("The Bandit of Yan usurped the throne.").
 The Emperor was furious and ordered his death.

 The second and third account are generally considered by historians to be apocryphal; it is speculated that they were invented posthumously by Chinese literati of later generations who sympathized with Fang.